akure/defidocs/CosmosInflationDynamics.md

 **Maximum Inflation Rate Change**
 Maximum by which annual inflation rate can change in an year; it is set as 13%.

-**Inflation dynamics**
+**Inflation dynamics Questions You should Ask? **

-If the Current Percentage bond is below the goal percentage bonded value, then inflation rate will increase; untill the Inflation Rate Upper limit is reached. [ WHY? ]
+-> If the Current Percentage bond is below the goal percentage bonded value, then inflation rate will increase; untill the Inflation Rate Upper limit is reached. [ WHY? ]

-If the Current Percentage bond is greater than goal percentage bonded value, then inflation rate will decrease; untill the Inflation Rate Lower limit. [ WHY? ]
+-> If the Current Percentage bond is greater than goal percentage bonded value, then inflation rate will decrease; untill the Inflation Rate Lower limit. [ WHY? ]

+-> Why the Goal Percentage Bond should be set less than 100% bonded?
+Because the remaining unbonded tokens can provide some liquidity.

+## Settin up clear terminologies

 Market Rate for Inflation Rewards